-Under the institution's Emergency Operations Plan (EOP), Southern University at New Orleans will use its emergency procedures and plans for testing emergency notification, response, and evacuation.
+In accordance with the institution's Emergency Operations Plan (EOP), Southern University at New Orleans will use its emergency procedures and plans for testing emergency notification, response, and evacuation.
 A test is defined as regularly scheduled drills, exercises, and appropriate follow-through activities, designed for assessment and evaluation of emergency plans and capabilities.

-CERT will perform periodic tabletop exercises (at least one per year) to practice the implementation of the campus' emergency operations plan and supplement emergency policies and procedures and to assess and evaluate emergency plan capabilities.
-Additionally, divisional and department-level exercises are regularly initiated to train staff personnel on emergency operations.
-During CERT exercises, the campus evacuation plan is reviewed or practiced as part of the training session.
-In coordination with the Office of the Chancellor, the Chief of Police will be responsible for scheduling and conducting these tabletop exercises.
+CERT will perform periodic table-top exercises (at least one per year) in order to practice the implementation of the campus' emergency operations plan and supplement emergency policies and procedures and to assess and evaluate emergency plan capabilities.
+Additionally, divisional and department level exercises are regularly initiated to train staff personnel on emergency operations.
+During CERT exercises, the campus evacuation plan is either reviewed or practiced as part of the training session.
+The Chief of Police, in coordination with the Office of the Chancellor, will be responsible for scheduling and conducting these table-top exercises.
 As a minimum, one CERT Table-Top exercise per academic year will occur with the entire CERT Group.
-Additionally, local emergency responders from the Fire and Police Departments, University Hospital, and the City of New Orleans Office of Homeland Security and Emergency Preparedness will be invited to participate along with university officials during one tabletop each year.
+Additionally, local emergency responders from the Fire and Police Departments, University Hospital, and the City of New Orleans Office of Homeland Security and Emergency Preparedness will be invited to participate along with university officials during one table-top each year.
 Exercises can be either announced or unannounced.

-After-Action Reports of Tests /Exercises: After-action reviews will be conducted following each test and exercise that documents the test/exercise, and provides a description for each test/exercise, the date, time, and whether the test was announced or unannounced.
+After-Action Reports of Tests /Exercises: After-action reviews will be conducted following each test and/or exercise that documents the test/exercise, provides a description for each test/exercise, the date, time, and whether the test was announced or unannounced.